 Clean the Edges, Door and Gasket Regularly

-Sometimes your door latch assembly not closing properly can be as a result of food gunk accumulating around the edges, and on the rubber gasket.
+Sometimes your door latch assembly not closing properly can be a result of food gunk accumulating around the edges and on the rubber gasket.

 To prevent your dishwasher from stopping mid-cycle due to door latch assembly issues caused by accumulated food gunk try to regularly clean the inside edges of its door, as well as the gasket.